Hello! Welcome to our webpage!

 We ask that you hear your child read at least 3 times a week.
 This is recorded on a chart in class and rewards are distributed every half term.
 Reading is a vital skill on which much of their other learning rests, and regular reading at home makes a huge difference in the classroom.
 If you would like any support or advice on helping your child with their reading, please come in either before or after school see your child's teacher.

-Children will receive spellings and times tables to learn at home every Friday and they will be tested on these the following week.
+Children will receive spellings and number work to learn at home every Friday and they will be tested on these the following week.

 Brain Builders' Homework